Raiyan1993/terraform/EKS-project-1/README.md

 kubectl proxy --port=80

-Note: Re-run "terraform apply" command incase of failure
+Note: Re-run "terraform apply" command incase of any failure., However, can terminate the execution if it stuck for a long time in coreDNS creation state or node gets joined the cluster.